-Marvel fans have decided that they love the new original series The Falcon and the Winter Soldier.
-The second Disney+ installment in the Marvel Cinematic Universe is breaking records and has quickly become the most successful TV series on the streaming service – even surpassing the beloved The Mandalorian and its predecessor WandaVision, according to Disney.
+The entire first season of The Falcon and the Winter Soldier is now available to stream on Disney+.
+The second original series from the Marvel Cinematic Universe is breaking records and has quickly become the most successful TV series on the streaming service – even surpassing the beloved The Mandalorian and its predecessor WandaVision, according to Disney.

 The new series from Marvel Studios follows Sam Wilson (Anthony Mackie) AKA Falcon and Bucky Barnes (Sebastian Stan) AKA The Winter Soldier on a global adventure full of intrigue, political commentary, and the bromance between the two leads.
 Written by Malcolm Spellman and directed by Kari Skogland, this show explores Captain America’s legacy after Avengers: Infinity War (2018).

 It also brought back Sharon Carter (Emily VanCamp) AKA Agent 13, who has not been seen since Captain America: Civil War (2016).
-She has been on the run since she helped Steve Rogers (Chris Evans) and company to steal Captain America’s shield — and she may have been up to no good ever since.
+She has been on the run since she helped Steve Rogers (Chris Evans) and company to steal Captain America’s shield — and she has been up to no good ever since, working as the nefarious Power Broker.

-Both are investigating new super-soldiers known as the Flag Smashers led by Karli Morgenthau – played by Erin Kellyman from Solo: A Star Wars Story (2018).
-In the third episode, it is revealed that the new super soldier serum has been developed by the Power Broker, though their identity has not been revealed yet.
+Both were investigating new super-soldiers known as the Flag Smashers led by Karli Morgenthau – played by Erin Kellyman from Solo: A Star Wars Story (2018).
+In the third episode, it is revealed that the new super soldier serum has been developed by the Power Broker AKA Sharon Carter.

 In Marvel Comics there are a couple of versions of the team.
 The original comic book Thunderbolts team was led by Baron Zemo and was made of “reformed” villains.
 They serve as an alternative to the Dark Avengers, and many characters show up on both teams.
 They were created by Kurt Busiek in 1997.